Writer. Teacher. Researcher.

 Welcome to my website.
 As an author who lived in four different countries, I aim to create a better understanding of the world and our place in it — a mission which has cast me in many different roles: writer, teacher and researcher.

-I am a PhD Candidate in English Literature at The University of Huddersfield and a Creative Writing Tutor at the adult education college City Lit (London).
+I am a Creative Writing Tutor, a PhD Candidate in English Literature and a Graduate Teaching Assistant at The University of Huddersfield.
 You can find out about my publications, experience, research, awards, and more on this website.

 Whalers, Witches and Gauchos